dhoerl/PhotoScrollerNetwork/README.txt

 - the incremental approach uses mmap, only maps small parts of the image at a time, and does its processing as the image downloads and can thus handle very large images
 - averages the decode time for all 3 technologies

+Note: originally I tried to do as Apple does - receive a single jpeg file then create all the tiles on disk as pngs.
+This process took around a minute on the iPhone 4 and was thus rejected.

 RECENT CHANGES:

 v 1.4: